fastoch/Nushell/README.md

 Have a look at **Carapace** - https://carapace.sh/

 Carapace is a multi-shell completion library and binary.
+**Fun fact**: "Carapace" is french for "shell".

+Carapace was made to support **Cobra CLIs**, and populate their modules and options for every existing shell.
+Some of the most popular CLI applications built using Cobra include:
+- Kubernetes (kubectl)
+- AWS
+- GitHub CLI (gh)
+- Docker
+- CoreOS
+- Delve
+- Dropbox
+- Git LFS